mfatihdinc61/mfatihdinc61/README.md

 # Hey you 🫵
-There is nothing super special on this page
-it's is just like other profiles
-... maybe even worse than other profiles

-But you still want to see it?
+Hope you are having a good time
+Hope you find something useful in my page for your work

-...Then I kindly welcome you 🫡
+and I kindly welcome you to my github repos 🫡

 <!--